eroc123/obsidian-notes/Computer Science/Excalidraw/Linked List Stage 2.md

 			"y": 395.29656862745094,
 			"strokeColor": "#1e1e1e",
 			"backgroundColor": "transparent",
-			"width": 265.29974365234375,
+			"width": 553.599609375,
 			"height": 50,
 			"seed": 496850801,
 			"groupIds": [],
 			"frameId": null,
 			"roundness": null,
 			"boundElements": [],
-			"updated": 1707117281191,
+			"updated": 1707117356324,
 			"link": null,
 			"locked": false,
 			"fontSize": 20,
 			"fontFamily": 1,
-			"text": "value of startPointer is -1\nsince it points to NULL", "rawText": "value of startPointer is -1\nsince it points to NULL", "textAlign": "left",
+			"text": "value of startPointer is 0 as it now points to node 0 \n- node 0 taken from the front of the empty linked list.", "rawText": "value of startPointer is 0 as it now points to node 0 \n- node 0 taken from the front of the empty linked list.", "textAlign": "left",
 			"verticalAlign": "top",
 			"containerId": null,
-			"originalText": "value of startPointer is -1\nsince it points to NULL", "lineHeight": 1.25,
+			"originalText": "value of startPointer is 0 as it now points to node 0 \n- node 0 taken from the front of the empty linked list.", "lineHeight": 1.25,
 			"baseline": 43
 		},